cysouw/diathesis/text/c05_case.md

   Die Sonne hat die Frucht gereift.
 :::

 The verb *fliehen* 'to flee' can be used transitively, but this seems to be unusual [@next a].
-The intranstive and transitive uses of *wegtreten* seem to be rather far apart semantically, meaning 'to kick away' vs. 'to step away' [@next b].
+The intransitive and transitive uses of *wegtreten* seem to be rather far apart semantically, meaning 'to step away' vs. 'to kick away' [@next b].

 ::: ex
 - Er floh vor dem Feind. \
   Er floh ihren Blick.
-- Ich bin weggetreten. \
+- Ich bin (von der Tür) weggetreten. \
   Ich habe den Ball weggetreten.
 :::